Patrick Anderson’s Exceptional Succulent Garden

 Read More

+Ruth Bancroft was both gardener and collector.
+Her legacy is a botanic garden destined to long outlive her.
 As she researched her book, The Bold Dry Garden, it dawned on Sunset’s garden editor Johanna Silver that plant collectors are not necessarily gardeners, and vice-versa.
-The subject, Ruth Bancroft, is both gardener and collector—as is Brian Kemble, the curator of the Ruth Bancroft Garden in Walnut Creek, CA. Since 1980, Brian has helped Ruth (now age 108)…
+The subject of the book, Ruth Bancroft, was both gardener and collector—as is…

 Read More